Getting StartedInstallation

 Options: --version Check the version of your locally installed Flama --help Get help about how to use Flama CLI

-Commands: model Interact with an ML model without server. run Run a Flama Application based on a route. serve Serve an ML model file within a Flama Application. start Start a Flama Application based on a config file.
+Commands: get Download and package a model as .flm. model Interact with a packaged model without server. run Run a Flama Application based on a route. serve Serve one or more models within a Flama Application. start Start a Flama Application based on a config file. upgrade Upgrade a Flama codebase to a newer major version.

 To check what version of the library you have installed, simply run: